NiklasRosenstein/python-builddsl/README.md

 ## Built-ins

-Kahmi only provides two additional built-in functions on top of what is provided by Python, and they are only necessary for the execution of Kahmi's generated Python code.
+craftr only provides two additional built-in functions on top of what is provided by Python, and they are only necessary for the execution of craftr's generated Python code.

 | Name | Description |
 | ---- | ----------- |